zhangchiqing/tslime.vim/README.md

 have the notion of panes.
 So, the script was adapted to take panes into account.

-**Note:** If you use version of tmux ealier than 1.3, you should use the stable branch.
+**Note:** If you use version of tmux earlier than 1.3, you should use the stable branch.
 The version available in that branch isn't aware of panes so it will paste to pane 0 of the window.